ProjectMilestonegroupL/MilestoneProject/README.md

 Then, we decided to try using Keras and we saw that it's easier and quicker to make our trainings.

 To improve our regression, we tried :
- - to modify the NN architecture (numbers of hidden layers & neurons)
+ - to modify the NN architecture (size and numbers of hidden layers)
  - different activation functions
    - reLU
    - seLU
    - sigmoid
    - softmax
  - different optimizers
+   - Adam
-   - adam
+   - AdamW
-   - adagrad
+   - Adagrad
-   - adadelta
+   - Adadelta
    - RMSprop
    - SGD
    - nadam